bitcoin-dot-org/Bitcoin.org/_includes/guide_transactions.md

 ![Creating A P2PKH Public Key Hash To Receive Payment](/img/dev/en-creating-p2pkh-output.svg)

 Bob must first generate a private/public [key pair][]{:#term-key-pair}{:.term} before Alice can create the first transaction.
-Standard Bitcoin [private keys][private key]{:#term-private-key}{:.term} are 256 bits of random data.
-A copy of that data is deterministically transformed into a [public key][]{:#term-public-key}{:.term}.
+Bitcoin uses the Elliptic Curve Digital Signature Algorithm (ECDSA) with the secp256k1 curve; secp256k1 [private keys][private key]{:#term-private-key}{:.term} are 256 bits of random data.
+A copy of that data is deterministically transformed into an secp256k1 [public key][]{:#term-public-key}{:.term}.
 Because the transformation can be reliably repeated later, the public key does not need to be stored.

-The public key is then cryptographically hashed.
+The public key (pubkey) is then cryptographically hashed.
 This pubkey hash can also be reliably repeated later, so it also does not need to be stored.
 The hash shortens and obfuscates the public key, making manual transcription easier and providing security against